garrandall/popular-music-data/tracks/1st-of-tha-month-bone-thugs-n-harmony.md

 Most all of my niggas got the same, and we gonna roll it all up to smoke Hittin' that reefer hydro, you know the cut, so fuck them po-po Toss all that yayo, and we're gonna say no
-Runnin' through the alley and into the mÃªlÃ©e
+Runnin' through the alley and into the mÃªlée
 Up on the second the sundown
 Those run from January, November, December I'm loving the 1st of the month